 The bell pepper plant is not only attractive, it is also a very rewarding addition to a garden.
 Their reputation for being difficult to grow comes from people not giving these plants the correct attention.
 Also known as sweet peppers or capsicum, if cared for properly you will be rewarded with an abundance of rich green foliage and sweet tasting peppers.

-This guide will take you through everything you need to know about growing a bell pepper plant.
+This guide will take you through everything you need to know about growing bell pepper plants.

 Bell Pepper Plant Varieties

 You can either buy a young bell pepper plant or grow from seed.
-Growing from seed is a cheaper option and also gives you a wider range of varieties to choose from.
+Growing bell peppers from seed is a cheaper option and also gives you a wider range of varieties to choose from.

 One of the most popular varieties is Big Red.
 A quick growing sweet variety, Big Red reaches maturity in 75 days.
 Maturity is signalled by the thick flesh turning a deep red.
 Canary Bell is slower to grow, taking up to 100 days to mature, but rewards your patience with a prolific harvest of bright yellow fruit.